krtibo/Rust-Boy/README.md

   - [x] Recieve and store data on the debugger/tester side.
   - [x] Testing.
   - [x] Keypress-to-stop-CPU mechanism so I can check out the listed instructions.

+## Roadmap

+- [ ] Implement and test the CPU instructions.
+- [ ] Research and implement the GPU timing.
+- [ ] Implement the sprite rendering.
+- [ ] Implement the CPU timing / interrupts.